-Graphite Energy Corp. acquired the Property in 2017 and conducted exploration work from November 1 -20, 2017 which included prospecting, trenching and channel sampling, limited geological mapping of the area of historical exploration work, and sample assays.
-Graphite mineralization and rock outcrops were also exposed by digging two east west trenches over geophysical survey conductors identified during 2015 survey by previous operators.
-In order to understand local geology and mineralization trends, a total of 82 samples including 7 field duplicates were collected from rock outcrops, mineralized areas and historical graphite pits.
+This work was conducted during the period November 01 - 20, 2017 and included prospecting, trenching and channel sampling, limited geological mapping of the area of historical exploration work, and sample assaying.
+Graphite mineralization and rock outcrops were exposed by digging two east west trenches over geophysical survey conductors identified during 2015 survey by previous operators (Figure 8).
+In order to understand local geology and mineralization trends, a total of 82 samples including 7 field duplicates were collected as channel samples rock outcrops, and grab samples from mineralized areas.